Evidence Level

 What is the recommended dosage of Magnesium Gluconate?

-Does Magnesium Gluconate interact with medications?
+Does Magnesium Gluconate interact with any medications?

 References(2 citations)